rozek/shareablePatchwork/README.md

 # shareablePatchwork #

-(this page is currently just a placeholder for the final development goal, please visit [shareableSketchbook](https://github.com/rozek/shareableSketchbook) for the next development step)
+(this page is currently just a placeholder for the final development goal, please visit [NoteStickers](https://github.com/rozek/note-stickers) for the first development step)

 ![Screenshot](./shareableSketchbook-Screenshot.png)

-(preliminary Screenshot of a [shareableSketchbook](https://github.com/rozek/shareableSketchbook))
+(preliminary Screenshot of a "shareablePatchwork")

 "ShareablePatchwork" (SPW) is a free and open-source, personal, web-based cross-platform creativity workspace.
 It can be used for note-taking, simulations and animations, as a PowerPoint alternative "on steroids" but also for VR/AR experiences and AI applications.